d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   All set!  `sweeprolog' automatically loads `sweep-module' and initializes the embedded SWI-Prolog runtime.
-For a description of the different features of `sweep', see the following sections of this manual.
+For a description of the different features of Sweep, see the following sections of this manual.

   _Important note for Linux users_: prior to version 29, Emacs would load dynamic modules in a way that is not fully compatible with the way the SWI-Prolog native library, `libswipl', loads its own native extensions.
-This may lead to `sweep' failing after loading `sweep-module'.
+This may lead to Sweep failing after loading `sweep-module'.
 To work around this issue, users running Emacs 28 or earlier on Linux can start Emacs with `libswipl' loaded upfront via `LD_PRELOAD', for example: